LukePappa/Ourism/p.md

-The universe is an unbounded act of self-realization, where everything present at its inception perceives a world-branch wherein it becomes increasingly attuned to existence itself.
+Everything present at t=0 perceives a world-branch wherein it becomes increasingly attuned to existence itself.